-Before we talk about the food, which owners Carl and Senail Robson says “speaks for Ethiopia” one of the things that people like to talk about is the story and history of the person for which the restaurant was named, Empress Taytu.
+Before we talk about the food, which owners Carl and Senait Robson say “speaks for Ethiopia”, one of the things that people like to talk about is the story and history of the person for which the restaurant was named, Empress Taytu.

 Her name was Taytu Betoul, and she was born in the 1840s and lived until 1918.

 The most influential woman in modern Ethiopian history, Empress Taytu Betoul played an important role in the golden age of Ethiopia with her husband, Emperor Menelik II.
 She was the true founder of Ethiopia’s capital in the late 1800s, selecting the site and naming it Addis Ababa (‘new flower’).
 Very perceptive and strong willed, more so than her husband, she mistrusted the Italians and saw through their deception, attempting to make a protectorate of Ethiopia.